 - Ownership agreement among the parties

-Your restaurant business plan should also include details about those people who will actually run the restaurant on a daily basis.
+Your restaurant business plan should also include details about those who will run the restaurant daily.
 While there may be some overlap — especially in small restaurants — management responsibilities should be clearly outlined.
-This information should include:
+This information should include the following:

 - Full names of any management team member

 - Education and background

 - Past restaurant or management experience

 - Any food industry training

 3. Products and Services